REQUIREMENTS AND CAMPUS GUIDE

 - TOEFL or IELTS (for international students only)

 Interviews are required for students applying to the architecture program and optional for applicants to The School of Hotel Administration.
-All other students do not have the option to interview, although some programs do encourage them.
-Subject tests are not required at any of Cornell’s undergraduate colleges but are slightly more encouraged for applicants to the College of Engineering.
+All other applicants do not have the option to interview, although some programs do encourage them.
+Subject tests are not required by any of Cornell’s undergraduate colleges.
 The College of Architecture, Art, and Planning requires portfolios that showcase a student’s artistic abilities, but all other colleges discourage the submission of art supplements.
 Make sure to check whether the school or program you are applying to requires the submission of additional materials!

 What can I study at Cornell?

-With seven undergraduate colleges, Cornell is an environment where all students can develop expertise in the field they’re passionate about.
+With eight undergraduate colleges, Cornell stays true to its founding principle, “Any Person, Any Study”.
 Cornell University is made up of the following schools and colleges:

 - College of Agriculture and Life Sciences